sim590/lain-wiki/Utilities.md

 `visible` | initially visible | boolean | false
-`followtag` | always spawn on currently focused screen\* | boolean | false `overlap` | Overlap the wibox or not | boolean | false `settings` Additional settings to make on the client | function | empty function `screen` | screen where to spawn the client | int | `awful.screen.focused()` `height` | dropdown client height | float in [0,1] or exact pixel size | 0.25 `width` | dropdown client width | float in [0,1] or exact pixel size | 1
+`followtag` | always spawn on currently focused screen\* | boolean | false `overlap` | Overlap the wibox or not | boolean | false `settings` Additional settings to make on the client | function | nil `screen` | screen where to spawn the client | int | `awful.screen.focused()` `height` | dropdown client height | float in [0,1] or exact pixel size | 0.25 `width` | dropdown client width | float in [0,1] or exact pixel size | 1